Developmental psychology: Main research methods

 Developmental psychology employs many of the research methods used in other areas of psychology.
 However, infants and children cannot be tested in the same ways as adults, so different methods are often used to study their development.

-Developmental psychologists have a number of methods to study changes in individuals over time.
-Common research methods include systematic observation, including naturalistic observation or structured observation; self-reports, which could be clinical interviews or structured interviews; clinical or case study method; and ethnography or participant observation.
+Developmental psychologists have many methods to study changes in individuals over time.
+Common research methods include systematic observation, such as naturalistic observation or structured observation; self-reports, such as clinical interviews or structured interviews; the clinical or case study method; and ethnography or participant observation.
 These methods differ in the extent of control researchers impose on study conditions, and how they construct ideas about which variables to study.
 Every developmental investigation can be characterized in terms of whether its underlying strategy involves the experimental, correlational, or case study approach.
 The experimental method involves "actual manipulation of various treatments, circumstances, or events to which the participant or subject is exposed; the experimental design points to cause-and-effect relationships.
 This method allows for strong inferences to be made of causal relationships between the manipulation of one or more independent variables and subsequent behavior, as measured by the dependent variable.
-The advantage of using this research method is that it permits determination of cause-and-effect relationships among variables.
+The advantage of using this research method is that it permits the determination of cause-and-effect relationships among variables.
 On the other hand, the limitation is that data obtained in an artificial environment may lack generalizability.
 The correlational method explores the relationship between two or more events by gathering information about these variables without researcher intervention.
-The advantage of using a correlational design is that it estimates the strength and direction of relationships among variables in the natural environment; however, the limitation is that it does not permit determination of cause-and-effect relationships among variables.
+The advantage of using a correlational design is that it estimates the strength and direction of relationships among variables in the natural environment; but the limitation is that it does not permit the determination of cause-and-effect relationships among variables.
 The case study approach allows investigations to obtain an in-depth understanding of an individual participant by collecting data based on interviews, structured questionnaires, observations, and test scores.
-Each of these methods have its strengths and weaknesses but the experimental method when appropriate is the preferred method of developmental scientists because it provides a controlled situation and conclusions to be drawn about cause-and-effect relationships.
+Each of these methods has its strengths and weaknesses, but the experimental method, when appropriate, is the preferred method of developmental scientists because it provides a controlled situation and conclusions to be drawn about cause-and-effect relationships.

 Research designs

 Most developmental studies, regardless of whether they employ the experimental, correlational, or case study method, can also be constructed using research designs.
-Research designs are logical frameworks used to make key comparisons within research studies such as:
+Research designs are logical frameworks used to make key comparisons within research studies, such as: